 - Identify and measure the metrics that matter

-- Deliver an ultra lean, iterative design and implementation
+- Deliver a measurable, ultra lean, iterative design

-- Gather all known data – the existing information and reports that people were making decisions with
+- Gather all known data – the existing information and reports with which people were currently operating

 - Discover stakeholder assumptions – connect all stakeholders to align on expectations and targets